THE ISLAND SYMPHONY'S MISSION INCLUDES SUPPORTING OUR COMMUNITY. HERE'S HOW WE DO IT:

 HOW CAN WE HELP YOU?

-The ISO performs two public concerts each year, in the Spring and Fall, and at venues across Long Island.
+The ISO performs two public concerts each year, in the Spring and Fall/Winter, and at venues across Long Island.
 These performances are offered at no charge to our patrons, and are underwritten in part through the generous donations of audiences and supporters of the ISO.

 Our musicians believe it is important to make classical music more accessible to our community, particularly our youth.
 Our mission is to perform for a wide audience of music lovers, among them children, seniors in assisted living centers, and those who cannot afford tickets to professional concerts--segments of the community often neglected by other performing groups.